 - According to Current Clinical Guidelines: - Acid suppression is the mainstay of gastroesophageal reflux disease (GERD) therapy and proton-pump inhibitors (PPIs) provide the most rapid symptomatic relief and heal esophagitis in the highest percentage of patients.
 Histamine H2-receptor antagonists (H2RAs) given in divided doses may be effective in some patients with less severe GERD; however, they are less effective compared to the PPIs.

-- Twice-daily PPI therapy is recommended in patients with an inadequate symptom response 0 to once-daily PPI therapy.
-There is no evidence of improved efficacy by adding a nocturnal dose of an $H_2RA$ to twice-daily PPI therapy. - In the management of dyspepsia, treatment with a PPI for four to eight weeks as an initial 0 therapy option is recommended in dyspeptic patients ≤55 years of age without alarm features (e.g., bleeding, dysphagia, family history of gastrointestinal cancer, weight loss) and where Helicobacter pylori prevalence is low (<10%). - The recommended primary therapies for H pylori infection include a PPI, clarithromycin and 0 amoxicillin or metronidazole (clarithromycin-based triple therapy) for 14 days for eradication rates of 70 to 85%.
-Alternatively, a regimen of a PPI or H2RA, bismuth, metronidazole and tetracycline (bismuth-based quadruple therapy) for 10 to 14 days produces eradication rates of 75 to 90%.45 - The currently available PPIs perform comparably when used in the triple therapy regimens.
-A 0 meta-analysis of 13 studies suggests that twice daily dosing of a PPI (lansoprazole, omeprazole, pantoprazole and rabeprazole) in clarithromycin-based triple regimens is more effective than once-daily dosing.45 - Attempts to eliminate esophageal acid exposure (PPIs in doses greater than once-daily, 0 esophageal pH monitoring to titrate PPI dosing, or antireflux surgery) for the prevention of esophageal adenocarcinoma is not recommended. - Other Key Facts: - Currently, lansoprazole, omeprazole, omeprazole with sodium bicarbonate, and pantoprazole are available generically. - Furthermore, lansoprazole, omeprazole and omeprazole with sodium bicarbonate are 0 available over-the-counter in a variety of formulations. - Dexlansoprazole was formerly known by the brand name Kapidex® but has since been 0 changed to Dexilant®.46
+42,43 - Twice-daily PPI therapy is recommended in patients with an inadequate symptom response to once-daily PPI therapy.
+There is no evidence of improved efficacy by adding a nocturnal dose of an H2RA to twice-daily PPI therapy.
+42,43 - In the management of dyspepsia, treatment with a PPI for four to eight weeks as an initial therapy option is recommended in dyspeptic patients ≤55 years of age without alarm features (e.g., bleeding, dysphagia, family history of gastrointestinal cancer, weight loss) and where Helicobacter pylori prevalence is low (<10%).4 - The recommended primary therapies for H pylori infection include a PPI, clarithromycin and amoxicillin or metronidazole (clarithromycin-based triple therapy) for 14 days for eradication rates of 70 to 85%.
+Alternatively, a regimen of a PPI or H2RA, bismuth, metronidazole and tetracycline (bismuth-based quadruple therapy) for 10 to 14 days produces eradication rates of 75 to 90%.4 - The currently available PPIs perform comparably when used in the triple therapy regimens.
+A meta-analysis of 13 studies suggests that twice daily dosing of a PPI (lansoprazole, omeprazole, pantoprazole and rabeprazole) in clarithromycin-based triple regimens is more effective than once-daily dosing.45 - Attempts to eliminate esophageal acid exposure (PPIs in doses greater than once-daily, esophageal pH monitoring to titrate PPI dosing, or antireflux surgery) for the prevention of esophageal adenocarcinoma is not recommended.
+46